rogo10/Loan-Project/README.md

         -mostly looking at balance, days past due, and credit risk code

-    Merge.ipynb (Incomplete)
+    Merge.ipynb ()
-        -merge of metrics with anon
+        -merge of metrics with anon (bank data) -results in final.csv
-        -errors

     national.xlsx

         -Sheet 1 of Metrics.xlsx with modifications:
             1) Took out dates past Q4 2021
-            2) Inserted real data in for Q1,Q2 2020 (some are missing)
+            2) Inserted real data in for Q1,Q2 2020 (some are missing) final.csv
+        - Fails to upload due to size